 Like an urban cousin of Jon Heder’s “Napoleon Dynamite” as filtered through Edgar Allan Poe, the disturbed and delusional aspiring artist at the center of “Spiral” promises much terror and delivers far less.
+The creation of lead thesp Joel David Moore and Adam Green (as co-directors) and Moore and Jeremy Danial Boreing (as co-writers), pic works up an unsettling mood but falls back on narrative tricks rather than plumbing the depths of a character with considerable cinematic potential.
 A prizewinner at Santa Barbara fest, the pic will spur interest at regional fests, with cable a more likely market than theatrical.